 Leestock started as a little event in the back room of a pub in Suffolk by his old mates as a way of remembering Lee and raising a glass to him.
 It was decided to raise money for Willow to thank them for the fabulous boost their kindness gave Lee.
 It went so well that they have done it every year since.
 Only it’s grown a bit now!
 Leestock now finds itself for the fourth year in a row in the stunning grounds of Melford Hall, with audience figures well over a thousand.
 They have raised thousands of pounds now so all credit to the team behind this wonderful event.

-When I came across it I got on touch with Pete Keogh, who along with his brothers Edd and Matt, who are very much the driving force behind Leestock, along with a key team of people including Matthew Starling and James Janzen, as well as Lee’s parents Rosie and Rosie.
+When I came across it I got in touch with Pete Keogh, who along with his brothers Edd and Matt, are very much the driving force behind Leestock, along with a key team of people including Matthew Starling and James Janzen, as well as Lee’s parents Rosie and Rob.
 Apologies if I’ve missed anyone, but these are the lovely people that I know.
 Here’s Matthew, Edd, Ian Broudie (Lightning Seeds) Pete, Matt, Rosie and Rob

-We were further up the bill this time and only just made it as I didn’t double check the stage time!
-As you can see from this video, we literally arrived, jumped out of the car and ran straight onto the stage so I didn’t have chance to change out of the shorts and trainers I’d been kicking around in all morning!
+We were further up the bill this time and only just made it as I didn’t double-check the stage time!
+As you can see from this video, we literally arrived, jumped out of the car and ran straight onto the stage so I didn’t have a chance to change out of the shorts and trainers I’d been kicking around in all morning!

 I suggested that we produce a festival programme and that I sponsor it and I am delighted to say that we are producing the programme again this year.